QFL2020/COVID_DataHub/README.md

 - **Pandemic.zip** includes 6 datafiles in csv format and dictionary files in csv format

-    - Daily data on COVID-19 tested and confirmed cases and deaths
+    - Daily data on COVID-19 tested and confirmed cases and deaths (up to 20201109)
     - Daily data on human mobility and social distancing
     - Timing data on state policy responses
     - Preexisting health care capacity variables